jrmusan/Magic-Mirror/Sprint 2/User_Stories.md

 * As a person who likes an organized room, I want a device that can either be hung on the wall or stand up by it's self so that I can have many choices where to put device.

 * As a young professional, I want a simplistic device which can display a range of information while also functioning as a mirror so that I can multitask.

+* As a person, I need a device that will display information bright enough so it can be seen from a distance.

 ## Google Assistant